ntoll/ntoll.github.io/article/aesthetic/index.md

 their technique their wisdom, gained by paying attention to the experience of living in a complex and ever changing world, is found in the fruits of creative work.
-Their presence, embodied through such works, makes available their acquired and unique perspective to those who will engage.
+Their presence, embodied through such works, makes available their acquired and unique perspective to those willing to engage, pay attention, and mature.

 Cultivating those vital aspects of the external world that grow and nourish oneself from within is the work of a lifetime.
 Our current culture, of problems